asarkar/jdata/README.md

 2. Dependency group id = `com.asarkar.jdata`.
 There are two artifacts under this group, `jdata` and `junit`, choose one or both according to your need.

-3. For version, use a 10-character commit hash.
+3. For development version, use a 10-character commit hash.
 For release version, use release tag.

 ## Usage